Rigid-Flex PCB-How to Streamline and Improve Reliability

 • Fluoropolymer – a choice primarily used in aerospace and military projects where high-frequency applications are typical.

 Polyimide is choice number one of most designers because it has an excellent dielectric constant while maintaining optimal mechanical and electrical properties.
-It does an excellent job in dealing with moisture by absorbing it, and it also has excellent resistance to elevated temperatures.
+It does an excellent job of dealing with moisture by absorbing it, and it also has excellent resistance to elevated temperatures.

-That is where polyester fails because it is not nearly as resistant to high temperatures.
 That is why it may be the wrong choice in terms of reliability, and you should only choose it if you are sure that it can meet your product’s requirements.

 What You Should Know About the Manufacturing Technology of a Rigid-Flex PCB